xphong/xphong-hugo/content/blog/2012-09-22-importance-of-a-portfolio.md

 The main purpose of this website was to create my programming portfolio and get it online.

 Having a portfolio is extremely important when you are a computer programmer because it is a good way to showcase and explain your work.
 In addition, having a portfolio ready can put you ahead of many other candidates when looking for a job.

-In the summer I had a job interview for a web developer position and I did not have a portfolio.
-So when the interviewer asked me about my previous projects I was just like yeah&#8230; I worked on an ASP.net project that included database functionality.
-Now if I had my portfolio I would be able to show the interviewer the things I did specifically and also provide visual images.